rnaveensrinivas/git/progit/02-Git-Basics.md

 ### Moving Files

-- **No explicit tracking of file movement**: Git doesn’t store metadata to track file renaming.
+- **No explicit tracking of file movement**: Git doesn't store metadata to track file renaming.
 But Git is smart enough to figure it out.
 - **Git mv command**:
   - `git mv file_from file_to` renames a file and **stages** it for commit.
-  - It’s a convenience function, which combines the steps of moving and staging.
+  - It's a convenience function, which combines the steps of moving and staging.
   ```bash
   $ git mv README.md README
   $ git status